 This option is only an option for people who are older than 62 years and own the property.
 It is simply a loan taken against the property to pay the lender.
 The unique aspect of a reverse mortgage is that the homeowner is not required to pay the loan until they continue residing and living in the house.

 Another way you can avoid foreclosure altogether is by filing for bankruptcy.
-The process will not only suspend all foreclosure proceedings against you but will also give you the time required to repay the debt and retain the ownership of the house.
+The process will suspend all foreclosure proceedings against you and give you the time required to repay the debt and retain the ownership of the house.

 Hiring a foreclosure lawyer can benefit you in the following ways: